 To find that balance between over- and under-cooking, use your own judgment- If you have a smaller breast, bake at 450 for about 15 minutes.
-And of course, Always check the temperature with a meat thermometer.
+And of course, Always check the temperature with a instant-read thermometer.
 Insert it into the thickest part of the breast, and before continuing from this step, it should read 165 degrees.
 If it’s almost there, put it back in for a few minutes.

 A larger chicken breast (the ones that I have pictured are large) will take somewhere in the range of 22-25 minutes at 450 degrees.
 Whichever size you have, temperature is the key to serving up the best chicken.
 Nobody wants undercooked or overcooked chicken, ever.

 Pro tip: If you want chicken breasts that are a little more brown and crispy, broil your chicken for the last few minutes of cooking.
 I personally do this every time, and the chicken in these recipe pictures has been broiled for a few minutes.

 Ta-daa!
-And here’s another important part… let those babies rest, okay?
+And here’s another important part… let that freshly baked chicken rest, okay?
 Just literally leave them the heck alone on a cutting board or serving plate for about 8-10 minutes before slicing into it.
 Resting your freshly-cooked chicken (honestly any meat) is the best thing you could do for it, trust me!
 When you pull a chicken breast or any other piece of meat out of the hot oven and just slice into it immediately, the juice and flavor just runs right out!
 It’s actually tragic.